Skip to main content

 For more information on this tool you can check the brc reference

-2. Identify the interface the xApp and the Near-RT RIC.
+2. Identify the interface between the xApp and the Near-RT RIC.